ox-eye/Ox4Shell/README.md

 Ox4Shell - Deobfuscate Log4Shell payloads with ease.
     Created by http://oxeye.io

-optional arguments:
+General:
-  -h, --help            show this help message and exit -d, --debug           Enable debug mode
-  -m MOCK, --mock MOCK  The location of the mock data JSON file that replaces certain values in the payload --max-depth MAX_DEPTH
+  -h, --help            show this help message and exit -d, --debug           Enable debug mode (default: False) -m MOCK, --mock MOCK  The location of the mock data JSON file that replaces certain values in the payload (default: mock.json)
+  --max-depth MAX_DEPTH
-                        The maximum number of iteration to perform on a given payload -p PAYLOAD, --payload PAYLOAD
+                        The maximum number of iteration to perform on a given payload (default: 150)

+Targets:
+  Choose on which target to run Ox4Shell on

+  -p PAYLOAD, --payload PAYLOAD
                         A single payload to deobfuscate, make sure to escape '$' signs -f FILE, --file FILE  A file containing payloads delimited by newline
 ```